ramitd1995/LambdaTest-Integration-With-Calliope/README.md

 •	API_KEY = <your calliope API key>
 You can get this details from Calliope API webpage: https://docs.calliope.pro/import/api-import/

-Running Tests
+Running Tests:
 In this repository, we have a BaseTest.java file in which you can add your your test cases/methods along with the desired configuration on which you want to run your test on.

-Output
+Output:
 After running  BaseTest.java file you would get your test session data to your Calliope profile.
 You would also get the same data on your local console itself along with the Calliope profile link where your data has been pushed.

-Important Note
+Important Note:
 Calliope accepts different format result files for different frameworks.
 For ex: XML for TestNG,JUnit,NUnit and JSON for Cucumber.
 Check the test report result file supported by Calliope from link: https://docs.calliope.pro/supported-formats/other-formats/